 The counter attendant looked at Lescar doubtfully hearing that last part, staying quiet momentarily before overriding Lescar with his own assumption.

 “Hmm, I am going to assume that you are an aspiring newcomer wishing to become an adventurer right?”

-The man waited for this to sink in before continuing, he believing, he had already nailed down Lescars aims for being here.
+The man waited for this to sink in before continuing, the man believing he had already nailed down Lescars aims for being here.

 “I have the coins… is this enough?”

 Taken aback, the counter attendant looked a little deflated, but soon regained his prior stoutness.

 “So you have the coins…”